Welcome from the Chair : Dr. Brad Hatfield

 The Department of Kinesiology is dedicated to preparing its graduates to play important leadership roles in numerous fields associated with physical activity.
 The Department's academic programs strive to provide up-to-date, in-depth, interdisciplinary study of human movement at all levels of analysis.
 The faculty are committed to excellence in teaching, research, and service as we strive to understand human physical activity including individual motor behavior, exercise, and sport across the lifespan and its relation to society and to public health.

 The Department has a long tradition of excellent education and research (read more about our history here).
-We have an outstanding group of 21 faculty.
-Six current faculty have been elected fellows of the American Academy of Kinesiology and Physical Education (AAKPE), the top honorary society in the field.
-Over its history, the department has had 14 faculty members elected fellows in the AAKPE.
+We have an outstanding group of 17 faculty.
+Five current faculty have been elected fellows of National Academy of Kinesiology (NAK) the top honorary society in the field.
+Over its history, the department has had 16 faculty members elected fellows in the NAK (formerly AAKPE).
 Several faculty in the Department have affiliate appointments with the Neuroscience and Cognitive Sciences program (NACS), the Center on Aging, the Departments of Psychology, Women’s Studies and Communication and the several departments in the Medical School at the University of Maryland, Baltimore.
 Research in the Department is funded by a variety of agencies including the National Institutes of Health and the National Science Foundation.

-Students in the Department of Kinesiology can pursue a BS in Kinesiological Sciences Kinesiology, a BS in Physical Education (with a teaching certificate), and a MA or a PhD degree in Kinesiology.
+Students in the Department of Kinesiology can pursue a BS in Kinesiological Sciences Kinesiology, the MCERT program in physical education, and a MA or a PhD degree in Kinesiology.
 Students gain knowledges and have a range of experiences in the anatomical, physiological, psychological, sociological, educational and managerial perspectives on physical activity, movement, exercise and sport.
 In 2005, the Department of Kinesiology's doctoral program was ranked 3rd in the nation by the NAK.

-Today there are over 842 undergraduates and 71 graduate students in the Department.
+Today, there are over 900 undergraduates and over 50 graduate students in the Department.
 Many of our undergraduates will go on to further study in such professions as physical therapy, public health, and medicine, while others pursue a career in the sporting industry, wellness & fitness, teaching, or research.
 Our doctoral students will go on to post-doctoral fellowships and to faculty positions at many of the nation's leading colleges and universities.

 Brad Hatfield, Ph.D.